List of Veronica Mars characters: Mallory Dent

 Sydney Tamiia Poitier played Mallory Dent, Veronica's journalism teacher at Neptune High, through the first half of the first season.
 Ms. Dent, as she was commonly referred to, was the only teacher who took Veronica at face value, not based on prejudices.
 Together with Veronica, she was responsible for uncovering the voting scam that led to Duncan winning the school elections illegally.
 Ms. Dent left her job after becoming pregnant.
 Although she was given regular series billing, Poitier appeared in only four episodes but was given credit for seven.
 Poitier's removal from the series was rumored to be due to budget issues.

 Jackie Cook

 Tessa Thompson portrayed Jackie Cook in the second season as Wallace's romantic interest and the daughter of a famous baseball player.
-Fan reaction to the character was generally negative, particularly after Veronica witnessed Jackie talking to a guy while dating Wallace.
+Fan reactions to the character were generally negative, particularly after Veronica witnessed Jackie talking to a guy while dating Wallace.
 Thomas blamed the character's reception on his error in judgment: he had hoped fans would question whether it was Jackie or Veronica in the wrong; however, the audience automatically assumed that it was Jackie.
-Thomas decided not to change the story arc he had planned for Jackie, as he believed Thompson was "a fantastic actress and she's got more to play."
+Thomas decided not to change the story arc he had planned for Jackie, as he believed Thompson was "a fantastic actress and she's got more to play".
 He said that whether fans ended up liking Jackie was "up in the air", but he hoped that they did because "she's really, really good".
 Jackie was subsequently written out of the series at the end of the second season.